The paragraphs below give a good idea about accommodation offered in this shore-side cottage.

 The fireplace is a lovely feature of this room, especially when the fire is lit (see the gallery of pictures below).
 There is also a bookshelf with a selection of paperback novels and hardback reference books.
 See the notes about the books in the Kitchen section for more information.

-If you like to play games, then a collection of family board and card games are included to help provide some good get-together entertainment (they are stored in the shelving unit at the top of the stairs).
+If you like to play games, then a collection of family board and card games are included to help provide some good get-together entertainment (some are stored in the sitting room bureau and others in the shelving unit at the top of the stairs).

 The kitchen offers all that you'd need and is a comfortable space to cook in with all the necessary things for you to prepare your favourite holiday meals.
 There is a cooker, fridge (with small freezer compartment), kettle, toaster, microwave and all the appropriate cupboard stuff (cutlery, crockery, glasses, utensils, pans, food mixer and so on).
 There is also a washing machine.